Bates-ECON456-Thesis-Seminar/thesis-course-materials/syllabus.md

 ### Poster session

-We will participate in an Economics Department poster session on December 8.
+We will participate in an Economics Department poster session on April 12.
 You should plan to be responsible for paying only for the $35 poster printing fee.

 ### Data